nycJSorg/meetups/README.md

 This is a new and highly experimental project.
 Every task is represented as a github issue, feel free to use the comments for any questions.

-Check out the [design doc](https://docs.google.com/document/d/1JSIPl1iIbJ-Knpr73eZ9eHRHV2qP_YchNMGLaasojaA/edit?usp=sharing)And leave comments if something can be improved.
+Check out the [design doc](https://docs.google.com/document/d/1JSIPl1iIbJ-Knpr73eZ9eHRHV2qP_YchNMGLaasojaA/edit?usp=sharing), and leave comments if something can be improved.